12 Ways to increase remote employee engagement

 It’s important to encourage positive feedback as much as possible, as this creates a culture where people continuously lift each other up.
 People tend to associate feedback with something negative or intimidating, but meaningful recognition from colleagues can really drive employee engagement.

-If you can break that association by encouraging (and sharing) positive feedback, people won’t shutter as much when they are given tougher but critical feedback…and you won’t, either.
+If you can break that association by encouraging (and sharing) positive feedback, people won’t shutter as much when they are given tougher but critical feedback… and you won’t, either.

 Who doesn’t enjoy hearing from their manager that they’ve written an excellent report or that their recent presentation was delivered flawlessly?
-Unfortunately with the new reality of remote work, opportunities for casual positive interactions and feedback have become more infrequent.
+Unfortunately with the new reality of distributed work, opportunities for casual positive interactions and feedback have become more infrequent.

 Many employees are used to hearing from or interacting with upper management only when there is an issue that needs addressing, so knowing how to respond to a “job-well-done” or other compliments can sometimes feel like uncharted territory.